Has this document been updated for the GDPR?

 I need to pass on personal information of customers to our payment services provider.
 Is this covered?

-The privacy and cookies policy includes a suitable disclosure, with specific reference to PayPal, although another PSP can easily be substituted.
+The privacy and cookies policy includes a suitable disclosure.

 I'm designing a client's new company website and was looking if this privacy and cookies policy would be enough or if my client should consider any other policies, such as website T&Cs?